Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/knife.rst

 Knife projection is a non-interactive tool where you can use objects to cookie-cut into the mesh rather than hand drawing the line.

-This works by using the outlines of other selected objects in edit-mode to cut into the mesh along the view axis, resulting geometry inside the cutters outline will be selected.
+This works by using the outlines of other selected objects in Edit Mode to cut into the mesh along the view axis, resulting geometry inside the cutters outline will be selected.

 Outlines can be wire or boundary edges.